-For instance, teaching her to “Follow” by leading her nose-first by your treat-holding hand is more effective than struggling with a leash without the treats.
+For instance, teaching her to “Follow” by leading her nose-first with your treat-holding hand is more effective than struggling with a leash without the treats.

 4. Projecting a Calm, Assertive Manner

-As mentioned earlier, words aren’t key to getting through to your puppy.
-When talking to her or issuing commands, it’s not so much what you say but how you say it.
+As mentioned earlier, words aren’t the key to getting to your puppy.
+When talking to her or issuing commands, it’s not what you say but how you say it.

 When they say a dog can “smell fear,” they’re not altogether wrong.
 A dog can read your mood and intent from what you’re projecting through your “energy.”